University College offers both a Master of Arts in Biology and a Master of Science in Biology for Science Teachers.

 Designed to be adaptable to each individual's unique background and goals, the program provides a flexible curriculum and close individual advising for each student.
 Students include science and health professionals, teachers, technicians, and individuals in biology-related businesses.

-Students in this program have the option of choosing a concentration in neurobiology or plant biology for deeper, more focused study.
+Students in this program have the option of choosing a concentration in neurobiology for deeper, more focused study.

-The MS in Biology is a two-year program designed to fit the schedules of working teachers.
+The Master of Science (MS) in Biology is a two-year program designed to fit the schedules of working teachers.
 It includes two summer institutes, three weeks each, in residence at Washington University, along with online course work during the academic years following each summer.
 Students seeking the MS in Biology must satisfactorily complete 30 units of prescribed course work covering a wide range of scientific topics and methods for teaching them.
 The program admits new students in alternate years.